Building your application with Docker

 Detecting a Dockerfile

 During deployment our platform prints out deployment logs that are useful to check if it found a Dockerfile and if it is deploying your application via Docker.
-Having a Dockerfile in your root tree always builds with Docker, if you would like to use Buildpacks you have to remove or rename the Dockerfile.
+Having a Dockerfile in your root tree always builds with Docker, expect if there is at least one buildpack in your application settings.
+If you would like to use Buildpacks you have to add buildpacks in the settings or simply remove or rename the Dockerfile.